-Jay primarily represents individuals and their estates.
-He represents many families with significant multigenerational wealth, and has assisted them in the structuring of their estate plans so as to minimize gift, estate and generation-skipping taxes in the transmission of their wealth through several generations.
-He is involved in the full range of his clients’ economic and personal concerns, including closely held businesses, commercial and residential real estate holdings, artistic collections and philanthropy.
-In particular, Jay has helped his clients structure new business ventures, restructure existing ventures with an emphasis on shifting appreciation potential to younger generations, and has guided the sale and liquidation of businesses.
-He also has structured plans to enable client’s businesses to remain intact at their death, and to insure the desired continuity of ownership and control.
+Jay has extensive experience working with high-net worth individuals and their estates and has assisted clients, often for many years, in the structuring of their estate plans so as to minimize gift, estate and generation-skipping taxes in the transmission of their wealth through several generations.
+Lauded by his clients as “an all-star private client lawyer” who is “very focused on client service,” he is involved in the full range of his clients’ economic and personal concerns, including closely held businesses, commercial and residential real estate holdings, artistic collections and philanthropy.
+Jay has helped his clients structure new business ventures, restructure existing ventures with an emphasis on shifting appreciation potential to younger generations, and has guided the sale and liquidation of businesses.
+He regularly handles family matters, such as the preparation of prenuptial and postnuptial agreements, counsels on charitable giving and structures plans to enable client’s businesses to remain intact at their death, and to ensure the desired continuity of ownership and control.

 Jay lectures regularly on estate planning topics and has written numerous articles that have appeared in various legal publications.
 He is a Fellow of the American College of Trust and Estate Counsel.
 Jay is a former Chair of the Estate and Gift Tax Committee of the Association of the Bar of the City of New York.
 He serves on the professional advisory committees of a number of museums and hospitals in New York.